The 3 Best Ways to Heat A Detached Garage In Winter

 - Less expensive to purchase

-Of the options mentioned above, the cheapest will probably be the last mentioned—an oil-filled space heater.
+Of the options mentioned above, the cheapest heater to run will probably be an infrared heater, but if you want to heat the whole garage then an oil-filled space heater may be the better option.

 Having said that, there are a few things you want to watch out for.
 Be sure the unit you want to buy is rated to cover the area you need it for.
 If you buy one that’s too large, it will use more energy and cost you more to operate.
 If you buy one too small, it won’t heat your space efficiently.